indeedeng/iwf/gen/iwfidl/docs/InterStateChannelResult.md

 ### NewInterStateChannelResult

-`func NewInterStateChannelResult(requestStatus ChannelRequestStatus, channelName string, ) *InterStateChannelResult`
+`func NewInterStateChannelResult(commandId string, requestStatus ChannelRequestStatus, channelName string, ) *InterStateChannelResult`

 NewInterStateChannelResult instantiates a new InterStateChannelResult object This constructor will assign default values to properties that have it defined,